mediaopt/paypal-commercetools-connector/docs/PayPal.md

 # PayPal Commercetools API Postman collection

 This Postman collection contains examples of requests and responses for most endpoints and commands of the PayPal extension for Commercetools.
+The extension provides communication to PayPal based on commercetools infrastructure, so if relevant the relation between PayPal and commercetools entities is mentioned.

 For every command the smallest possible payload is given.
 Please find optional fields in the related official documentation.

+If relevant mapping between commercetools entities and PayPal entities is mentioned.

 ## Disclaimer

-This is not the official PayPal documentation.
-Please see [here](https://developer.paypal.com/docs/online/) for a complete and approved documentation of PayPal.
+This is not the official PayPal or commercetools documentation.
+Please see [here](https://developer.paypal.com/docs/online/) for a complete and approved documentation of PayPal and [here](https://docs.commercetools.com/docs/) for commercetools.

 ## How to use

 **:warning: Be aware that postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.** **Use this collection only for development purposes and non-production projects.**
+A running connector instance is required to utilize the communication between commercetools and PayPal.

 To use this collection in Postman please perform the following steps: